Eris: Measuring discord among multidimensional data sources: Motivating example

-Unfortunately, there is insufficient publicly available data regarding NTDs.
-Thus, we used COVID-19 data in our experiments and examples, which is widely available and of varying quality, making it a good candidate for discordance evaluation.
-We consider the scenario where a network of actors (i.e., governmental institutions) take \emph{primary} measurements of COVID-19 cases and \emph{derive} some aggregates from those.
-We illustrate how to model the scenario using database schemas and views, and describe the different problems we need to solve in this scenario.
+We used COVID-19 data in our experiments and examples, which are widely available and of varying quality, making them a good candidate for discordance evaluation.
+We consider that a network of actors (i.e., governmental institutions) take \emph{primary} measurements of COVID-19 cases and \emph{derive} some aggregates from those.
+In an idealized setting, we would expect to know all the relationships and have consistent measurements for each primary attribute, and each derived result would be computed exactly with no error.
+However, some relationships are unknown and both primary and derived attributes are noisy, biased, unknown or imperfect.
+We illustrate now how to model it using database schemas and views, and describe the different problems we need to solve in this scenario.\footnote{We assume some familiarity with relational model, queries, views, SQL, etc.~\cite{abiteboul.foundations} as well as with the multidimensional data model~\cite{abello.encyclopedia}.}

-\begin{example} The statistical institute of $\Panem$ (a fictional country) generates census reports on the weekly excess of deaths (assumed attributable to COVID-19) in the country.
-Since we are just considering $\Panem$, we can model this information using a table (primary key underlined) indicating the number declared per week: {